KarelZe/edu/advanced-machine-learning/01_self_test.md

   * **Accuracy**: The share of instance that are correctly classified
   * **Precision**: Of examples recognized as cat, what % are actually cats?
 95 % means: When classifier says 'cat', in 95 % it is a cat.
   * **Recall:**  Of all images that really are cats, what % were correctly recognized?
 Of all cats in the data, the classifier pulled 90 % of them. \(BDA lecture, slide 43\)
-* F: _Is it better to have many false positives, or too many false negatives?_
+* F: _Is it better to have many false positives or too many false negatives?_
   * \([See here.](https://github.com/iamtodor/data-science-interview-questions-and-answers)\)
 * F: _How can a standard_ $$2 \times 2$$ _confusion matrix be enhanced for a multi-classification case?_
 * F: _What is an imbalanced dataset in classification?_ ⭐
-  * A classification data set where class proportions are skrewed.
+  * A classification data set where class proportions are screwed.
 A class is called majority class, if it makes up a large proportion of the data set.
 Classes that make up a small proportion are called minority classes. [\(see here.\)](https://developers.google.com/machine-learning/data-prep/construct/sampling-splitting/imbalanced-data)
 * F: _How do you deal with imbalanced data in classification?_
   * _An effective way to treat imbalanced data is to downsample and upweight the majority class._
   * _Downsampling means training on a disproportionally low subset of the majority class examples._